-A quick online search will show you plenty of charming, rustic-looking pallet coops.
-What it won’t show you are the ones that fell apart after one season or failed to protect a flock from a determined raccoon.
-The success of this project depends entirely on doing it right from the very beginning.
-Choosing the wrong type of pallet can expose your chickens to toxic chemicals, and poor construction can leave them vulnerable.
+You've seen the pictures online: charming, rustic coops made from pallets.
+But what those pictures don't show are the ones that fell apart after one season or failed to protect a flock from a determined raccoon.
+Building a successful chicken coop pallet project depends on getting it right from the start.
+Using the wrong pallets can expose your chickens to toxic chemicals, and shoddy construction leaves them vulnerable.
 This guide is different.
-We’ll show you how to build a chicken coop out of pallets that is safe, secure, and durable, focusing on the details that matter most for your flock’s health.
+We'll walk you through how to build a coop that is safe, secure, and actually lasts, focusing on the details that matter most for your flock’s health.

 Key Takeaways